hillaryychan/COMP3231/notes/03_Concurrency-and-Synchronisation.md

 To ease concurrent programming, Hoare (1974) proposed **monitors**.
 Monitors are a higher level synchronisation primitive and a programming language construct.

-The idea is that a set of procedures, variables and data types are group in a special kind of module called a **monitor**.
+The idea is that a set of procedures, variables and data types are grouped in a special kind of module called a **monitor**.
 These variables and data types are only accessed from within the monitor.
 Only one process/thread can be in the monitor at any one time.
 Mutual exclusion is implemented by the compiler, which should be less error prone.

-When a thread calls a monitor procedure, which already has a thread inside, it queues and it sleeps until the current thread exits the monitor.
+When a process/thread calls a monitor procedure, which already has a process/thread inside, it queues and it sleeps until the current process/thread exits the monitor.

 ![Monitor](../imgs/3-44_monitors.png)